lineality/Online_Voting_Using_One_Time_Pads/README.md

 - see automated benchmarks
 - decision coordination and STEM (see Online Voting Using One Time Pads github >= v76)

+# modeling, testing, benchmarking
+- the need to specify what exactly is meant contextually by 'model'
+- tests for a given system, tool, etc.

 ## meta-data layers: handling and interfacing multiple and changing data storage format: 2024.03.12
 - when different sets of fields are used
 - when different names are used for those fields